-The MSA requires Councils to identify essential fish habitat (EFH) for all fisheries and to "prevent, mitigate or minimize, to the extent practicable" any adverse effects of fishing on EFH that are "more than minimal and not temporary".
-Councils are also required to give special attention to habitat areas of particular concern (HAPC).
-Each NPFMC FMP contains provisions for a review of EFH issues every five years.
-Under the MSA, the NPFMC is required to prepare and submit an FMP to the secretary of Commerce for approval for each fishery under its authority that is considered to require conservation and management.
+The MSA requires Councils to identify EFHs for all fisheries and to "prevent, mitigate or minimize, to the extent practicable" any adverse effects of fishing on EFH that are "more than minimal and not temporary".
+Councils are also required to give special attention to HAPCs.
+Each Council FMP contains provisions for a review of EFH issues every five years.
+Under the MSA, the Council is required to prepare and submit an FMP to the secretary of Commerce for approval for each fishery under its authority that is considered to require conservation and management.
 In so doing, the FMPs have to be consistent with ten national standards for fishery conservation and management (16 USC § 1851).

 The latest EFH review developed a hierarchical impact assessment methodology to operationalize the "more than minimal and not temporary" criterion.
 This is based on the model of EFH impact and recovery outlined earlier.
 Stock assessment authors are required to determine whether the population under assessment is above or below its limit reference point.
 For stocks at this level, mitigation measures would be required if the stock assessment author determines that there is a plausible connection to reductions in EFH.
-The next question is whether the "core EFH area" (CEA; defined as the 50% quantile of EFH) is disturbed by fishing.
+The next question is whether the CEA (defined as the 50% quantile of EFH) is disturbed by fishing.
 If so, then stock assessment authors must determine whether critical life-history characteristics of the stock are correlated with the proportion of CEA affected.
-If correlations suggest a plausible stock effect, plan teams and SSC will consider appropriate mitigation measures to recommend to NPFMC.
+If correlations suggest a plausible stock effect, plan teams and SSC will consider appropriate mitigation measures to recommend to the Council.

-HAPCs are designated following a nomination process according to NPFMC priorities.
-HAPC nominations are generally on a fiveyear cycle but may be initiated at any time.
+HAPCs are designated following a nomination process according to the Council priorities.
+HAPC nominations are generally on a five-year cycle but may be initiated at any time.
 Previous priorities have been seamounts and undisturbed coral areas; the last process was carried out according to a priority of identifying skate nursery areas.
 The SAFE reports also include specific indicators of vulnerable habitat (e.g., corals, sponges, sea whips) for which trends are monitored and appropriate mitigation may be implemented as necessary.

-The mechanisms developed to identify significant effects on EFH and for identifying HAPC are considered consistent with achieving management objectives for avoidance, minimization, or mitigation of impacts on essential habitats for the "stock under consideration" and on habitats that are highly vulnerable to damage by the fishing gear of the unit of certification.
+The mechanisms developed to identify significant effects on EFHs and for identifying HAPCs are considered consistent with achieving management objectives for avoidance, minimization, or mitigation of impacts on essential habitats for the "stock under consideration" and on habitats that are highly vulnerable to damage by the fishing gear of the unit of certification.
 This is further supported by habitat ecosystem indicators considered as part of the SAFE process.

-The NPFMC has in place groundfish FMPs in the BSAI and GOA that include the Pacific cod fisheries.
-Within these FMPs, there is a management and policy objective to reduce and avoid impacts to habitat, specifically regarding marine protected areas:
+The Council has in place groundfish FMPs in the BSAI and GOA that include the Pacific cod fisheries.
+Within these FMPs, there is a management and policy objective to reduce and avoid impacts to habitat, specifically regarding MPAs:

-- Develop a marine protected area policy in coordination with national and state policies. - Develop goals, objectives, and criteria to evaluate the efficacy and suitable design of marine protected areas and no-take marine reserves as tools to maintain abundance, diversity, and productivity. - Implement marine protected areas if and where appropriate.
+- Develop a MPA policy in coordination with national and state policies. - Develop goals, objectives, and criteria to evaluate the efficacy and suitable design of MPAs and no-take marine reserves as tools to maintain abundance, diversity, and productivity. - Implement MPAs if and where appropriate.

 Several HAPCs are identified throughout the EBS, AI, and GOA - Alaska Seamounts, Bowers Ridge, GOA Coral Habitat, GOA Slope Habitat (bottom contact gear prohibited or restricted), and skate nursery areas (monitoring priority areas).
-Figure 20 shows HAPC and other habitat closures in Alaska waters.
+Figure 20 shows HAPCs and other habitat closures in Alaska waters.
 All BSAI and GOA certified fisheries must abide by the same area closures, gear limitations, etc., which ensures that cumulative impacts on HAPCs and EFHs are minimal.

 MPAs cover 26% of U.S. waters, including many within the Alaska EEZ (https://marineprotectedareas.noaa.gov/).
-The NPFMC's FMPs outline the consideration and implementation of MPAs.
+The Council's FMPs outline the consideration and implementation of MPAs.
 Research is of high quality and applicability.
-References: